Modular Blind Video Quality Assessment: Proposed Method

 As part of the modular design, $\bm f_s(\cdot)$ responds to spatial distortions that arise from or are affected by spatial resizing.
-Similar as the base quality predictor, we work with the sparse set of $M$ key frames, $\bm y = \{\bm y_i\}_{i=0}^{M-1}$.
-The difference lies in that we do not further perform spatial resizing, but build a Laplacian pyramid of $K+1$ levels for each key frame at actual spatial resolution to expose bandpass frequency information.
-At the $k$-th level and for the $i$-th key frame, we have
+Similar to the base quality predictor, we work with the sparse set of $M$ key frames, $\bm y = \{\bm y_i\}_{i=0}^{M-1}$.
+The difference lies in that we do not further perform spatial resizing, but build a Laplacian pyramid of $K+1$ levels for each key frame at the actual spatial resolution.
+For the $i$-th key frame and at the $k$-th level, we have

-where $\bm y_i^{(0)} = \bm y_i$ and $\bm z^{(k)}_i$ is the $k$-th bandpass subband. $\mathbf{D}$ and $\mathbf{U}$ denote linear sub/upsampling operation, respectively, and $\mathbf{L}$ denotes the low pass filter in the matrix form.
-We set the downsampling ratio $\rho$ at each level equally to $\frac{ \min\{H, W\}}{\min\{H_b, W_b\}\times K}$.
-In case $\rho$ is a non-integer, we implement sub/upsampling together the lowpass filtering using bicubic interpolation.
-The $K$-th level of the Laplacian pyramids $\bm z^{(K)}_i$ represents a low-frequency residual, which is related to the input to the base quality predictor $f(\cdot)$ by a cropping operator, and can be discarded here.
+where $\bm y_i^{(0)} = \bm y_i$ and $\bm z^{(k)}_i$ is the $k$-th bandpass subband. $\mathbf{D}$ and $\mathbf{U}$ denote linear sub/upsampling operation, respectively, and $\mathbf{L}$ denotes the lowpass filter in the matrix form.
+We set the subsampling factor $\rho$ at each level to $\frac{ \min\{H, W\}}{\min\{H_b, W_b\}\times K}$.
+In case $\rho$ is a non-integer, we implement sub/upsampling together with the lowpass filtering using bicubic interpolation.
+The $K$-th level of the Laplacian pyramids $\bm z^{(K)}_i$ represents a low-frequency residual, which is related to the input of the base quality predictor by a cropping operator, and can thus be discarded.

 We upsample all bandpass subbands to the actual resolution using bicubic interpolation, and feed each subband independently to a pretrained lightweight CNN for low-level feature extraction, followed by concatenation of $M\times K$ sets of spatial features.
-In our paper, we utilize the first two stages of ResNet-18~\cite{He2016ResNet} pretrained on ImageNet-1k~\cite{deng2009imagenet}.
-We last aggregate spatial information using global average and standard deviation pooling, and append a two-layer MLP to generate the spatial scaling parameter $\alpha_s$ and the spatial shift parameter $\beta_s$ in Eq.~\eqref{eq:sr}.
+In our paper, we utilize the first two stages of ResNet-18~\cite{He2016ResNet} pretrained on ImageNet-1K~\cite{deng2009imagenet}.
+We last aggregate spatial information using global average and standard deviation pooling, and append a two-layer MLP to generate the spatial scaling parameter $\alpha_s$ and shift parameter $\beta_s$ in Eq.~\eqref{eq:sr}.